-As from May 25, 2018, in all the European Union, the General Data Protection Regulation (GDPR), enters in force concerning the protection of individuals with regards to the processing of personal data.
+As from May 25, 2018, in all the European Union, the General Data Protection Regulation (GDPR), is applied / applies concerning the protection of individuals with regards to the processing of personal data.

 It is very important to us, that you know that Servdebt is committed to protecting your privacy and your personal data.
 The processing of personal data shall take place under the terms of the current law.

 Under the GDPR, the term “personal data” means “any information relating to an identified or identifiable individual”.

 Therefore, any information which may be directly or indirectly used, enabling an individual to be identified, either by itself or in combination with other information shall be considered as “personal data”.

 Data protection and data processing can be complex matters.
 The GDPR sets out the following Principles:

 - Lawfulness, Fairness and Transparency: Under the GDPR, personal data must be processed lawfully, in a fair and transparent manner in relation to the data subject.

 - Purpose Limitation: Personal data must be collected and processed for specific, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes.